cs2113-f24/cs2113-f24.github.io/j-units/software_testing.md

 First, download the [tests.txt](./tests.txt) file to your machine; you will be writing your test cases into this file.
 Also download this [python file for testing your solutions](./tester.py) (you'll need to [install python](https://www.python.org/downloads/) if you don't have it already)

-Then, check out the [problem description](./assessment1_sample.html), and write your tests in the Java file.
+Then, check out the [problem description](./assessment1_sample.html), and write your tests in the text file.
 When you're ready, have both files above in the same folder, and run the python testing script from the terminal with:
 `python tester.py`
 It will tell you whether or not you found the seeded bug inside the `checkCode` method.
 Keep adding tests until you find the bug :-)